Charities supported by Expert Africa

-For now however we’ve simply listed a few of the charities and projects that we’ve worked with over the last few years below.
+For now however we’ve simply listed a few of the charities and projects that we are currently working with and that we’ve worked with in the past.

-- We have recently begun providing a regular donation to Mkasanga School in Zambia, which is supported by the excellent Tafika Fund.
+- We have provided regular donations to Mkasanga School in Zambia, which is supported by the excellent Tafika Fund.
 With 800 children at the school it’s always a battle to make sure there is enough equipment for everyone, and so our contribution covers the cost of all their stationary.
 (Read more about the Tafika Fund…)

-- Several times a year we contribute to the Save the Rhino Trust in Namibia - a non-governmental organisation which helps protect the population of desert-adapted black rhino in Damaraland.
+- We contributed to the Save the Rhino Trust in Namibia - a non-governmental organisation which helps protect the population of desert-adapted black rhino in Damaraland.
 Trackers patrol the area on camels to help deter poachers and monitor population numbers.
 Our contributions help cover the cost of the camel's food, veterinary care and general upkeep costs, and remuneration of the trackers and camel keepers.
 (Read more about Save the Rhino Trust Namibia…)

-- In mid-2009 we started to contribute money to the new Hanada Orphanage in Mfuwe, Zambia.
+- Our donations helped build the Hanada Orphanage in Mfuwe, Zambia.
 This is the first orphanage in the area and supports over 300 children.
 However the growing numbers mean they are now relocating to a new site requiring the construction of new buildings.
 Our initial contribution helped finance the construction of the office, kitchen and admin buildings.
 (Read more about the Hanada Orphanage…)